 We found 4 internists near Shelbyville, KY.

-Dr. Edward Sames' areas of specialization are general internal medicine and general pediatrics.
-Dr. Sames is an in-network provider for Medicare insurance.
-He is a graduate of the University of Kentucky College of Medicine.
+Dr. Edward Sames sees patients in Shelbyville, KY.
+His medical specialties are general internal medicine and general pediatrics.
+He takes Medicare insurance.
+Dr. Sames is a graduate of the University of Kentucky College of Medicine.

 Conditions / Treatments